Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Abstract

 \section{Abstract}

-Wastewater surveillance, which regularly examines the pathogen biomarkers in wastewater samples, is a valuable tool for monitoring infectious diseases circulating in communities.
-Yet, most wastewater-based epidemiology methods, which use wastewater surveillance results for disease inferences, implicitly assume that individuals excrete only at their residential locations and that the population contribute to wastewater samples are static.
-These simplifying assumptions ignore daily mobility, social interactions, and heterogeneous toilet use behavior patterns, which can lead to biased interpretation of wastewater results, especially at upstream sampling locations such as neighborhoods, institutions, or buildings.
-Here, we introduce an agent-based geospatial simulation framework: Building on an established Patterns of Life model, we simulate daily human activities, mobility, and social contacts within a realistic urban environment and extend this agent-based framework with a physiologically motivated defecation cycle and toilet usage patterns.
-We couple this behavioral model with an infectious disease model to simulate transmissions through spatial and social interactions.
-When a defecation occurs for an infected agent, we use a pathogen shedding model to determine the amount of pathogen shed in the feces.
-Such a framework, integrating population mobility, disease transmission, toilet use behavior, and pathogen shedding models, is capable to simulate the Spatial-temporal dynamics of wastewater signals for a city.
-Using a case study of 10,000 simulated agents in Fulton County, Georgia, we examine how varying infection rates alter epidemic trajectories, pathogen loads in wastewater, and the spatial distribution of contamination across time.
-Our results highlight that mobility and toilet use can substantially decouple residential population counts from wastewater signals and demonstrate how behaviorally grounded simulations can support interpretation, scenario analysis, and the design of wastewater surveillance strategies.
+Wastewater surveillance, which regularly measures pathogen biomarkers in wastewater samples, is a valuable tool for monitoring infectious diseases circulating in communities.
+Yet, most wastewater-based epidemiology methods that use wastewater surveillance results to infer disease trends implicitly assume that individuals excrete only at their residential locations and that the populations contributing to wastewater samples are static.
+These simplifying assumptions ignore daily mobility, social interactions, and heterogeneous toilet-use patterns, which can bias the interpretation of wastewater results, especially at upstream sampling locations such as neighborhoods, institutions, or buildings.
+Here, we introduce an agent-based geospatial simulation framework.
+Building on an established Patterns of Life model, we simulate daily human activities within a realistic urban environment and extend the framework with a physiologically motivated defecation cycle and toilet-use patterns.
+We couple this behavioral model with an infectious disease model to simulate transmission through spatial and social interactions.
+When an infected agent defecates, a pathogen-shedding model determines the amount of pathogen released in the feces.
+By integrating population mobility, disease transmission, toilet-use behavior, and pathogen shedding, the framework can simulate the spatiotemporal dynamics of wastewater pathogen loads.
+Using a case study of 10,000 simulated agents in Fulton County, Georgia, we examine how varying infection rates alter epidemic trajectories, wastewater pathogen loads, and the spatial distribution of pathogen shedding over time.
+Our results show that mobility and toilet use can substantially decouple residential disease prevalence from wastewater pathogen loads and demonstrate how behaviorally grounded simulations can support interpretation, scenario analysis, and wastewater surveillance strategies designs.

 \keywords{Patterns of Life, Simulation, Wastewater-Based Epidemiology, Defecation Behavior}